 Please, seek medical assistance for COPD if you experience any of these symptoms:

 Some of these symptoms, such as the uncontrollable weight loss or the bluish hue of the lips, do not develop until the disease is in its later stages of progression.
 If you haven’t already seen a medical professional about your symptoms up to this point, please get assistance immediately.

 The primary cause of COPD is cigarette smoke.

-If you are a smoker, if you have ever smoked or if you have been exposed to second-hand smoke, you have an increased risk of developing COPD.
-However, some smokers never display symptoms of COPD.
+If you smoke, if you have ever smoked or if you have been exposed to second-hand smoke, you have an increased risk of developing COPD.
+However, some people who smoke never display symptoms of COPD.
 Additional elements, such as genetics, diet or lifestyle habits, may factor in more toward the development of COPD alongside smoking.
 It is possible, though rare, for COPD to develop in patients due to a genetic deficiency of a protein called alpha-1-antitrypsin.

 Furthermore, prolonged exposure to breathing dust, chemicals, smoke and asbestos is linked to the development of COPD.
-If you work in environments such as these or if you are a smoker, and you’re displaying symptoms of COPD, you should seek immediate medical assistance.
+If you work in environments such as these or if you smoke, and you’re displaying symptoms of COPD, you should seek immediate medical assistance.